Step 3 of the BC Government Restart Plan for all indoor sport activities as per the City of Richmond protocols and regulations that follow.

 - Building Exit – 30 minutes after the ice time ends.

 - Dressing Rooms – 30 min in advance no limits on numbers in the change rooms.
 Masks need to be worn until your helmet is on.
-Players over 12 still need to wear a mask even if they enter the building with their helmets on.
-Showers are available Sept.
-8th (2 at a time).
+Players over 5 years of age still need to wear a mask even if they enter the building with their helmets on.
+Showers are available (2 at a time).

-- It is recommended that the younger divisions come fully or partially dressed prior to entering the building.
+- It is recommended that the younger divisions come fully or partially dressed prior to entering the building and go to the player benches.

 - Check-in lines will be set up outside of the main entrances for players.
 The covid coordinator (safety person) or designated volunteer (team manager) will take the participants into their rink.
 Please follow the directional flow arrows and signage and maintain the current flow of people in through the main doors and exit via side doors.
 No entrance via side doors.